 The real stone has a slippery, smooth surface and is cool to the touch.
 The price tag will also give you an indication of whether it’s real or not.
-In some cases, you may receive a certificate of authenticity when purchasing jewellery featuring blue topaz stones, or you can ask a jeweller to send your stones to a laboratory to determine their authenticity.
+In some cases, you may receive a certificate of authenticity when purchasing jewelry featuring these stones, or you can ask a jeweller to send your stones to a laboratory to determine their authenticity.

 Blue Topaz As A Birthstone

-However, any colour topaz can be used to celebrate this month, as the colour isn’t specified.
-Topaz joins citrine, a citrus-coloured gem that is also associated with those born in this month.
+However, any color topaz can be used to celebrate this month, as the color isn’t specified.
+Topaz joins citrine, a citrus-colored gem that is also associated with those born in this month.

 What Is London Blue Topaz?

 The London blue topaz is a dark blue gem, which is darker than the Swiss blue topaz or aquamarine stones.
-It has all the same qualities of the blue topaz, only the dark blue colour it’s famous for has made it the more expensive option as it’s more sought after.
+The London blue topaz has all the same qualities of the blue topaz, only the dark blue color it’s famous for has made it the more expensive option as it’s more sought after.

 What Is Swiss Blue Topaz?

-One of the most popular topaz colours is the Swiss blue topaz.
-The colour resembles sky blue and varies in shades.
+One of the most popular topaz colors is the Swiss blue topaz.
+The sky blue topaz resembles the color of the sky and varies in shades.
 It is, however, lighter than the London blue topaz.

-While the stone has a vivid blue colour, the London blue topaz remains the more popular option.
-This stone is ideal for statement pieces that will turn heads, all at an affordable price.
+While the stone has a vivid blue color, the London blue topaz remains the more popular option despite the latter being a tad more expensive.
+Nevertheless, this stone is ideal for statement pieces that will turn heads, all at an affordable price.

 Topaz For Every Season

 Whatever stone you choose, you can rest assured that your desired cut and size is available.
-Blue topaz is mass-produced to meet the demands of the market, and as it’s such a beautiful gem, this cannot be a bad thing!
+The blue topaz gemstone is mass-produced to meet the demands of the market, and as it’s such a beautiful gem, this cannot be a bad thing!